Undergraduate Course

 Your future

-With 100% of our School of Health and Social Care students in highly skilled employment or graduate-level further study (Times and Sunday Times Good University Guide 2021), we're confident that this course will be just the start of great things for you.
+With 86% of our undergraduate graduates are in employment or further study (Graduate Outcomes 2024), we're confident that this course will be just the start of great things for you.
 As a qualified Social Worker, you'll be able to work with a variety of client groups in various settings, and it's likely that no two days will be the same.

 Successful completion of this course leads to eligibility to register with Social Work England as a Social Worker, but please note that other criteria also apply.
 See their website for further information.